Shiuki/php-youtube-downloader/README.md

 # php-youtube-downloader
-Download any video from internet, from youtube to your local mp4 file and display it to user
+Download any video from internet and display it to user

 Made this simple and small as possible, all you need is to have youtube-dl (pip3 install youtube_dl), future (pip install future) and python 3 installed on your machine for this to work (ofc you need php installed aswell 🤣).